Exotic G_2-manifolds: Skew matching

-Having dealt with matchings of rank 2 Fanos where the configuration $N_+, N_- \subset L$ is perpendicular or where $N_+ \cap N_-$ is trivial, it remains only to consider the `skew' case: $N_+ \cap N_-$ is trivial, but $N_+$ is not perpendicular to $N_-$.
-To find skew matchings we have to deal with both lattice-arithmetical problems, and gain some detailed understanding of the deformation theory of the Fanos involved.
+Having dealt with matchings of rank 2 Fano 3-folds where the configuration $N_+, N_- \subset L$ is orthogonal (whether $N_+ \cap N_-$ is trivial or not), we now consider the skew case.
+To find skew matchings we have to deal with lattice-arithmetical problems, and also to gain some detailed understanding of the deformation theory of the Fanos involved.
 Because of the case-by-case checking required, we think of this task as `handcrafting'.